19hours/sg-statutes/Acts/Financial Advisers Act.md

 [Insurance Intermediaries, s.
 22]

-### Negotiation and placement of risk with unregistered insurer
+### Negotiation and placement of risk with unlicensed insurer

-33\.—(1) Subject to subsection (4), no licensed financial adviser shall, in the course of his business as such, negotiate any contract of insurance with an insurer (directly or indirectly) except with a registered insurer acting in the course of his business as such.
+33\.—(1) Subject to subsection (4), no licensed financial adviser shall, in the course of his business as such, negotiate any contract of insurance with an insurer (directly or indirectly) except with a licensed insurer acting in the course of his business as such.

 [1/2009 wef 26/11/2010]

+[Act 11 of 2013 wef 18/04/2013]

 (2) The reference in subsection (1) to a contract of insurance shall not apply to —